jdx/mise/docs/dev-tools.md

 `mise local` and `mise global` are command which only modify the `.tool-versions` or `.mise.toml` files.
 These are hidden from the CLI help and remain for asdf-compatibility.
-The recommended approach is to use `mise use` instead because that will do the same thing but also install the tool if it is not already exists.
+The recommended approach is to use `mise use` instead because that will do the same thing but also install the tool if it does not already exists.

 ### `mise exec`|`mise x`